 Recent Journal Papers (last 10)

 A. Servi, E. Guillen-Burrieza, D.M.
 Warsinger, W. Livernois, K. Notarangelo, J. Kharraz, J.H.
 Lienhard V, H.A.
 Arafat, and K.K.
-Gleason, “The effects of iCVD surface modification on the permeability and wettability of MD membranes,” J. Membrane Sci., accepted, Oct.
-2016.
+Gleason, “The effects of iCVD film thickness and conformality on the permeability and wetting of MD membranes,” online 6 Oct.
+2016,

 O. Labban, C. Liu, T.H.
 Chong, J.H.
 Lienhard V, “Fundamentals of Low-Pressure Nanofiltration: Membrane Characterization, Modeling, and Understanding the Multi-Ionic Interactions in Water Softening,”

 R.K.
 McGovern and J.H.
 Lienhard V, “On the asymptotic flux of ultrapermeable seawater

 reverse osmosis membranes due to concentration polarisation,” J. Membrane Sci., online 20 August 2016, 520:560-565, 15 December 2016. ( doi link) ( preprint)

 Mass transfer strongly limits flux gains achievable by high permeability membranes.

 D.M.
 Warsinger, E.W.
 Tow, K.G.
 Nayar, L.A.
 Maswadeh, and J.H.
 Lienhard V, “Energy Efficiency of Batch and Semi-batch (CCRO) Reverse Osmosis Desalination,”